ericoporto/ags-manual-wiki/Character.md

 the item gets added to the character's inventory list, and that any on-screen inventory display gets updated if appropriate.

-The first parameter is the inventory item's Script O-Name from the editor (for example, *iPoster*).
+The first parameter is the inventory item's Script Name from the editor (for example, *iPoster*).

 By default, the new item is added to the end of the character's